hazelcast/hazelcast-go-client/README.md

 ### 7.3.1.
 Handling Client Connection Failure

-While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.SetAddresses`, all the members might be not available.
-Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.
+While the client is trying to connect initially to one of the members in the `NetworkConfig.SetAddresses`, all the members might be not available.
+Instead of giving up, returning an error and stopping the client, the client will retry as many times as `connectionAttemptLimit`.

 You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
 Please see [Setting Connection Attempt Limit](#5-setting-connection-attempt-limit).